killabytenow/dwm-scripts/README.md

     keycode 176 = XF86AudioRaiseVolume

   You can discover keycodes with 'xev', a program that prints X window events.
+  We attach a demo .Xmodmap file with this program.

   Currently following keys are recognized: